semaphoreci/docs/docs/examples/rails-continuous-integration.md

           commands:
           # Checkout code from Git repository.
 This step is mandatory if the
           # job is to work with your code.
-          # Optionally you may use --use-cache flag to avoid roundtrip to
+          # Optionally, you may use --use-cache flag to avoid a roundtrip to a
           # remote repository.
           # See https://docs.semaphoreci.com/reference/toolbox-reference/#checkout
           - checkout